jazzfan2/palindromes/README.md

 palindromes.py can be used in two modes:
-- Automatic generating mode (if option -S or -R is given) with optional word argument(s), in either:
+- Automatic generating mode (if option -S or -R is given) with optional word argument(s), rendering solutions in either:
-    - Sorted-order, rendering solutions in lexicographical word order, or
+    - Sorted lexicographical word order, or
-    - Random-order
+    - Random order
 - Query mode (without any of the options mentioned above) with compulsary word argument(s)

 palindromes.py offers the possibility to set various properties to manipulate and filter the results, such as:
-- the language in which the anagrams are to be generated (default is Dutch);
+- the language in which the palindromes are to be generated (default is Dutch);
 - the minimum length of words in the generated palindromes;
 - the maximum number of words per palindrome(s);
 - any characters to be excluded from the palindrome(s);